nickblum/nickblum.github.io/_posts/2018-07-13-linear-regression.md

 >_If Johnny keeps stealing all of the cake..._ **(observation)**
 >_He may become too heavy for his motorcycle._ **(prediction/trend)**

-We can often represent these intuitions visually to help quickly get the point accross to other humans:
+We can often represent these intuitions visually to help quickly get the point across to other humans:

 ### Plots